GenesysCloudBlueprints/update-ms-teams-user-presence-blueprint/blueprint/index.md

 image: images/OpenScriptDropdown.png
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint describes how to setup Genesys Cloud and Microsoft Azure Active Directory.
+  This Genesys Cloud Developer Blueprint describes how to set up Genesys Cloud and Microsoft Azure Active Directory.
 When a Genesys Cloud user's presence is updated, so is is a Genesys Cloud agent's presence in Microsoft Teams.
 ---

 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}